-- The CLC Statement of Faith and Purpose declares: "It is our single purpose to be a Christian church which strives to proclaim the saving Gospel of Jesus Christ as revealed in the Bible, by which alone man can know the true God and the way to eternal life."
-In order to carry out our Savior's Great Commission, the CLC has active stateside and overseas mission programs. - Currently, there are six congregations in the U.S. and Canada that receive a monthly synod subsidy.
-This financial subsidy decreases over time so that new missions can be added. - The CLC's "Traveling Vacation Bible School" sends flier teams to promote VBS in CLC congregations, followed by teaching teams, to augment the VBS efforts of small CLC congregations. - We have sister church bodies in India, Africa, Nepal, Myanmar, Nigeria, Ghana, Togo, Kenya, Tanzania, and the Democratic Republic of Congo.
-Additionally, we assist individual congregations and contacts in Uganda, Zambia, Zimbabwe, Sudan, and South Africa. - There are more than 60,000 members in our sister churches overseas, where more than 100 men are being trained for pastoral ministry, with hundreds more attending monthly pastoral seminars. - The CLC calls and supports one full-time overseas missionary in India, as well as one full-time visiting missionary. - The main emphasis of our overseas mission efforts is on the training of local men for the pastoral ministry.
-We support seminaries in Nigeria, Kenya, Tanzania, and two areas of India. - We also focus on providing Bibles and Luther's Catechism in local languages. - For a number of years the CLC "Mission Helper Program" has taken groups of CLC members from the U.S. to teach and evangelize among our sister churches overseas.
-Such trips have served our fellow believers in India, Nepal, and in East Africa. - Through Project KINSHIP, CLC members provide monthly contributions to support overseas orphans (currently 48), along with support for 168 students in Etago, Kenya, ma ny of whom are orphaned as a result of AIDS.
+- There are five congregations in the U.S. and Canada that receive a monthly synod subsidy.
+This financial subsidy decreases over time so that new missions can be added. - The CLC's "Traveling Vacation Bible School" sends flier teams to promote VBS in CLC congregations, followed by teaching teams, to augment the VBS efforts of small CLC congregations. - We have sister church bodies in India, Africa, Nepal, Myanmar, Bangladesh, Nigeria, Ghana, Togo, Kenya, Tanzania, and the Democratic Republic of Congo.
+Additionally, we assist individual congregations and contacts in Mexico, Liberia, Uganda, Zambia, Zimbabwe, Sudan, and South Africa. - There are more than 80,000 members in our sister churches overseas, where more approximately 120 men are being trained for pastoral ministry, with hundreds more attending monthly pastoral seminars. - The CLC calls and supports one full-time overseas missionary in India, as well as one full-time visiting missionary. - The main emphasis of our overseas mission efforts is on the training of local men for the pastoral ministry.
+We support seminaries in Nigeria, Tanzania, Nepal, and two areas of India. - We also focus on providing Bibles and Luther's Catechism in local languages.

+- For a number of years the CLC "Mission Helper Program" has taken groups of CLC members from the U.S. to teach and evangelize among our sister churches overseas.
+Such trips have served our fellow believers in India, Nepal, and in East Africa. - Through Project KINSHIP, CLC members provide monthly contributions to support overseas orphans (currently 53), along with support for 370 students in two schools in Kenya.
 Sponsors also provide for the education of 78 seminary students.
-Numerous projects are also funded from KINSHIP general funds.
+Several widows of pastors also receive support, and numerous projects are funded from KINSHIP general funds.